Can Duplicate Content Hurt SEO?

 In other words, having duplicate content on your website might not harm your website, but it’s not worth the risk.
 It’s best to follow Google’s best practices and avoid using the same copy that exists on other web pages.

-Ways to Avoid Duplicate Copy on Your Website
+Ways To Avoid Duplicate Copy On Your Website

 The first step is to audit your site and remove as much duplication as possible.
 You can do this by searching for the same sentences within your site, or you can use an online auditing tool.